nummacway/repro-carts/README.md

 ### Grimace's Birthday
 This is v1.7.
 It was the only one to come without a case.

 This is my only shell to just say "GAME".
+Even the 108-in-1, which has the same color, say Nintendo GAME BOY.

 ### TCG Neo
 This is the non-legacy 1.32 Boy Version.
 It is my only Pokémon repro to have a battery and the only 100% unmodified single-game cart.